 - alcohol, especially if you’re taking medication

-In general, the blisters begin to scab after 7 to 10 days.
-It takes 3 to 5 weeks for the infection to clear, but the pain can last for weeks or months.
+The early signs before a rash may last for up to 10 days and the blisters may begin to scab 2 weeks after they first appear.
+It may take up to 5 weeks for the infection to clear, but the pain can last for weeks or months.

 Other things you can do to improve your shingles recovery include: